ZhianMai/My-LeetCode-Solution/README.md

 #### DP/StockIII.java
   :link:[link](DP/StockIII.java)
 - The problem is finding the maximum profit of buying & selling with exactally two times.
-So learned from the StockI problem, the soluction can be finding the maximum profit of the first time trading, then finding the maximum profit of the second time trading.
+So learned from the StockI problem, the solution can be finding the maximum profit of the first time trading, then finding the maximum profit of the second time trading.
 - Time: O(n)
 - Space: O(1)